 Diarist for Windows Phone is available in the marketplace.
 I've used this application on my Windows Mobile phones and my Pocket PCs and I'm glad that I can Use it on my Windows Phones.

 The Diarist is free.
 Go get it from the marketplace today!

 Creating playlists on windows phone isn't particularly difficult, but it's not particularly intuitive either.

 When you're listening to music and select the pause button to stop the music from playing, the music stops playing but before you work with playlists you need to completely clear the "now playing" playlist on the phone.

 You can clear the "now playing" playlist on the phone by powering down the phone and powering the phone back on or you can install the very useful and free "Stop the Music" app.
 (Click this link to download the "Stop the Music" app)

-Open up the music+videos hub, swipe over to the Zune screen, tap music.
+Open up the music+videos hub, swipe over to the Zune screen (for Windows Phone 7) or the Collection screen (for Windows Phone 8), tap music.
 Now select and add entire albums or individual songs to the phone's now playing playlist:

 As soon as you select the first album or first song to add to your playlist, music will start playing.
 Press the back button and find the next album or song you want to add to your playlist. press and hold your finger on the album or song and select "add to now playing."
 Proceed in this manner until you've selected all the music you want to add to your playlist.

-Now you can find your newly created playlist by tapping the music+video tile on the phone and swiping over to the playlist screen.
+Now you can find your newly created playlist by tapping the music+video tile on the phone, swipe over to the Zune screen (for Windows Phone 7) or the Collection screen (for Windows Phone 8) and swiping over to the playlists screen.

 PLEASE NOTE: The Youmail service is available in the United States and Canada only.